 Instructions

-First, make the herb vinaigrette by combining all ingredients.
+- Make the Greek herb vinaigrette by combining olive oil, red vinegar, garlic, lemon and all the spices and parsley.
 Taste and adjust seasoning.
 Set aside.

-Transfer grilled tentacles to a dish and drizzle vinaigrette over the entire plate.
+- Once lightly charred and warmed through, transfer grilled tentacles to a serving dish and drizzle homemade Greek vinaigrette over the entire plate.
 Serve with grilled potatoes and grilled lemon wedges.

 Notes

-Note: To prepare a raw fresh octopus for the grill, ask your fishmonger to clean the octopus for you when you purchase.
-If buying frozen octopus, the freezing process works as a tenderizing method.
-If you’ve purchased fresh octopus, I recommend freezing the little guy for a day or two before preparing.
+Note: To prepare a raw, fresh octopus for the grill, ask your fishmonger to clean the octopus for you when you purchase.
+If buying frozen octopus, the freezing process works as a tenderizing method, so that is my preference if buying raw.
+If you've purchased fresh octopus, freeze the cleaned octopus for a day or two before preparing.

 Bring a large pot of water to boil with enough water to fully cover the octopus.
 Add one onion, cut in half, 2 tablespoons of red wine vinegar, 2 bay leaves, 10-15 peppercorns and 1 tablespoon of salt.
-(I’ve read a lot about an old Italian method of adding corks to the poaching liquid as a method of tenderizing.
-I haven’t found any additional value in this strategy.
+(I've read a lot about an old Italian method of adding corks to the poaching liquid as a method of tenderizing.
+Like our friends at Serious Eats, I haven't found any additional value in this strategy.
 Freezing before poaching is my go-to method, and I leave the cork in the wine bottle.)

 From here, pick up the recipe instructions above.